 We provide post-employment compensation to our employees, including termination rights and benefits pursuant to employment agreements with our Named Executive Officers, as a continuation of our historical practices.
-The Compensation & Talent Development Committee believes that offering such compensation allows us to attract and retain qualified employees and executives in a highly competitive marketplace and rewards our employees and executives for their contribution to the Company during their employment.
+The Compensation & Talent Development Committee believes that offering such compensation allows us to attract and retain qualified employees and executives for their contribution to the Company during their employment.